Doctor Fate (Khalid Nassour): Comic book appearances

-First appearing in Convergence: Aquaman #2 as part of a sneak peek preview in May 2015, the first issue of the Doctor Fate series was released in June 2015 and ran until its cancellation in November 2016, surrounding the character's origin story and early adventures, which included his connection to the original Doctor Fate Kent Nelson, who made his New 52 debut within the same series.
+First appearing in Convergence: Aquaman #2 as part of a sneak peek preview in May 2015, the first issue of the Doctor Fate series was released in June 2015 and ran until its cancellation in November 2016, surrounding the character's origin story and early adventures, which included his connection to the original Doctor Fate (Kent Nelson), who made his New 52 debut within the same series.
 The character also made minor appearances in other titles in between 2015 and 2016.
 Afterwards, the character was absent for nearly two years and Kent Nelson's character returned to the role for a time.

-In June 2018, Nassour's character was revealed to be a major character in the second Justice League Dark series written by James Tynion IV starring a new roster led by Wonder Woman and first appeared in the second issue of the series in August 2018.
+In June 2018, Nassour was revealed to be a major character in the second Justice League Dark series written by James Tynion IV starring a new roster led by Wonder Woman and first appeared in the second issue of the series in August 2018.
 The character would become a reoccurring support character throughout the run, culminating to him adopting the Doctor Fate mantle officially from the Kent Nelson character officially and was redesigned with a new Doctor Fate costume.
-While the original 2018 series was cancelled in 2020, the Justice League Dark series was instead re-purposed as a backup issue to the mainstream Justice League title, the backup issue written by award-winning author Ram V featuring a new storyline with Khalid remaining a reoccurring member of the Justice League Dark subdivision.
+While the original 2018 series was cancelled in 2020, the Justice League Dark series was instead re-purposed as a backup issue to the mainstream Justice League title, the backup issue written by Ram V featuring a new storyline with Khalid remaining a reoccurring member of the Justice League Dark subdivision.
 The character also made notable appearances in several title crossovers and Bendis's run on the Justice League title.